Philips: Sponsorships

 Outside of the Netherlands, Philips sponsors and has sponsored numerous sports clubs, sports facilities and events.
 In November 2008, Philips renewed and extended its F1 partnership with AT&T Williams.
 Philips owns the naming rights to the Philips Championship, the premier basketball league in Australia, traditionally known as the National Basketball League.
 From 1988 to 1993, Philips was the principal sponsor of the Australian rugby league team The Balmain Tigers and Indonesian football club side Persiba Balikpapan.
 From 1998 to 2000, Philips sponsored the Winston Cup No. 7 entry for Geoff Bodine Racing, later Ultra Motorsports, for drivers Geoff Bodine and Michael Waltrip.
 From 1999 to 2018, Philips held the naming rights to Philips Arena in Atlanta, home of the Atlanta Hawks of the National Basketball Association and former home of the defunct Atlanta Thrashers of the National Hockey League.
+In 2024, Philips became a sponsor for La Liga team FC Barcelona.

-Outside of sports, Philips sponsors the international Philips Monsters of Rock festival.
+Outside of sports, Philips sponsored the international Philips Monsters of Rock festival.

+Respironics recall

+In June 2021, Philips announced a voluntary recall of several of its Respironics ventilators, BiPAP, and CPAP machines due to potential health risks.
+Gradual degradation of foam in the devices, intended to reduce noise and vibrations during operation, could result in patients inhaling particulates or certain chemicals.
+The recall involved around 3 to 4 million machines which, in addition to the COVID-19 pandemic, contributed to a supply chain crisis impeding the availability of these devices to patients.
+Originally, Philips described the risks as potentially "life-threatening" but that there had been no reports of death as a result of the issues.
+Since then, the FDA has received 385 reports of death allegedly caused by the foam issue.

+In 2023, ProPublica and the Pittsburgh Post-Gazette reported that Philips had received thousands of patient reports and returned machines affected by the degrading foam as far back as 2010, and many of these reports were not disclosed to the FDA as Philips was legally obligated to do.

+In October 2022, dozens of lawsuits against Philips related to the safety concerns were consolidated into one class-action lawsuit.
+Philips settled this lawsuit in September 2023 for at least $479 million.
+In January 2024, Philips agreed to halt the sale of any new sleep apnea devices in the US as part of an agreement with the FDA.
+As part of the deal, Philips would need to meet certain conditions in its US manufacturing plants, a process that Philips CEO Roy Jakobs said could take five to seven years.

 Environmental record

-Circular economy

-Philips and its CEO, Frans van Houten, hold several global leadership positions in advancing the circular economy, including as a founding member and co-chair of the board of directors for the Platform for Accelerating the Circular Economy (PACE), applying circular approaches in its capital equipment business, and as a global partner of the Ellen MacArthur Foundation.